 When the woman in the study increased her vitamin D supplementation, her hyper-insomnia symptoms disappeared.

-Vitamin D can reduce back pain.
-A 2006 study showed the correlation between back pain and vitamin D deficiency (26).
+18. Vitamin D can reduce back pain.
+A 2006 study showed a correlation between back pain and vitamin D deficiency (27).

-Another test tube study published in 2016 found that vitamin D increases the production of wound healing properties in the body (28).
+Another test-tube study published in 2016 found that vitamin D increases the production of wound healing properties in the body (29).

-Too much vitamin D can cause nausea, vomiting and poor appetite.
+1. Vitamin D can cause nausea, vomiting and poor appetite in large amounts.
 A 2011 study showed that vitamin D toxicity led to nausea, vomiting and a poor appetite.
-It was concluded that this was due to high calcium blood levels from the vitamin D toxicity (31).
+It was concluded that this was due to high calcium blood levels from vitamin D toxicity (32).

 However, it seems once blood levels are returned to normal, symptoms disappeared.